 These Best Ever Banana Muffins are exactly that – the best banana muffins you’ll ever make!
 I’ve made these muffins hundreds of times because they’re easy to make, they call for simple ingredients, and they turn out perfectly every single time: crispy on the outside and soft and fluffy on the inside.
 Trust me, this will quickly become your favourite banana muffin recipe!
-Watch the video below to see how I make them and check out the FULL RECIPE at the end of this post!

 I have such fond memories of these muffins from when I was a child.
 My mom has a recipe book called Muffin Mania (it was published in 1982, which explains the name) dedicated solely to muffins and the page with this recipe on it is stained and weathered and almost illegible.
 My copy of the recipe is in similar condition.
 That should tell you just how good these banana muffins are!!